The Course Notes provide detailed information and background for Adventure Consultants' Chamonix Advanced Mountaineering Course.

 Accommodation is provided on a twin share B&B basis from Sunday evening through to the following Saturday morning after breakfast.
 Accommodation in the mountains is in alpine huts in shared bunk rooms or dormitory rooms.
 Blankets are provided and no sleeping bag will be required.
 There is no single supplement (or private rooms) available in the mountain huts but we can arrange this for you in Chamonix.

 A single supplement is available at additional cost for the three hotel nights during the course.
-Please enquire about costs at time of enquiry.
+Please contact our office for further information and costs.

 Clothing & Equipment

 Climbing in the European Alps requires you have high quality clothing and equipment due to the extremes of weather conditions.
 Our focus is on having the essential clothing and equipment to keep you warm and comfortable during the climb.

 Your guide will go through an equipment checklist with you at the beginning of your trip.
 You can rent technical equipment for the course but you must provide your own clothing appropriate to mountaineering as per the equipment list.
 Actual equipment taken may vary subject to seasonal weather and route conditions.
 Group equipment including ropes and technical hardware will be provided by your guide.